Matthew Sabaugh, Judge in the 37th District Court in Warren, Michigan

 Judge Sabaugh’s professional standards are high, and we consistently exceed his expectations when in his courtroom.
 Our zealous advocacy on behalf of our clients in conjunction with Judge Sabaugh’s compassionate approach to criminal cases often leads to a very favorable result for our clients.
 When a fight is needed, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C., will leave no stone unturned in our battle to achieve the best possible result for our clients.
 Dismissal of all charges is always our top priority if possible.

-If you have a felony or misdemeanor case before Judge Sabaugh, call LEWIS & DICKSTEIN, P.L.L.C. at 248-263-6800 for a free consultation or fill out a Request for Assistance Form online and we will contact you promptly.
-When everything seems hopeless, we will find a way to help.
+If you have a felony or misdemeanor case before Judge Sabaugh, call LEWIS & DICKSTEIN, P.L.L.C. and we will find a way to help you.